SheinaG/PECG/docs/README.rst

 System Requirements
 ------------------------

-To run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html
+For linux- to run the wavdet fiucial-points detector matlab runtime (MCR) 2021a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html

+For windows- to run the wavdet fiucial-points detector matlab runtime (MCR) 2020a is requierd. https://www.mathworks.com/products/compiler/matlab-runtime.html

-To run the epltd peak detector additional wfdb toolbox is requierd. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml
+If you wish to use the epltd peak detector additional wfdb toolbox is requierd. https://archive.physionet.org/physiotools/wfdb-linux-quick-start.shtml.

+If you don't want or can't install this - It's Ok! you can use another peak detectors from the package.

 Documentation
 ------------------------